Scientific-Simulation-Studio/MolFlow/docs/developer/design/heu.rst

 .. role:: red
 .. role:: blue

-HEU has two meanings, it is both a device in moleculeflow and a high-performance homomorphic encryption library that can be used independently.
+HEU has two meanings, it is both a device in molflow and a high-performance homomorphic encryption library that can be used independently.

 .. image:: img/heu_layer.svg
    :align: center

 :red:`HEU Library`: You can view HEU as a high-performance and complete homomorphic encryption library, which integrates almost all homomorphic encryption algorithms in the industry.
 At the same time, HEU encapsulates each algorithm and provides a uniform interface called "HEU library access layer".
 You can switch between different HE algorithms at any time without modifying business code.

-:blue:`HEU device`: As a component of moleculeflow, HEU abstracts the homomorphic encryption algorithms into a programmable device, making it easy for users to flexibly build applications using the homomorphic encryption technology without professional knowledge.
+:blue:`HEU device`: As a component of molflow, HEU abstracts the homomorphic encryption algorithms into a programmable device, making it easy for users to flexibly build applications using the homomorphic encryption technology without professional knowledge.
 HEU (device) aims to build a complete computing solution through HE, that is, based on HE, any type of computing can be completed.
 Compared with SPU, HEU's computation is purely local without any network communication, so HEU and SPU are complementary

 Insight into HEU